 They were the most isolated band of a major winter encampment along the river of numerous Native American tribal bands, totaling thousands of people.
 But Custer did not attempt to make a cursory scouting of the situation.
 Black Kettle’s people were at peace and seeking peeking peace: the village was on reservation soil, where the commander of Fort Cobb had guaranteed them safety.
 Custer’s soldiers killed women and children in addition to warriors, although they also took many captives to serve as hostages and human shields.

 In ‘WASHITA!
-Weird Custer’ the author draws heavily from historical anecdotes with his speculations as to what really occurred in the Valley of the Washita during that time.
-The author has set the book against the backdrop of historic events.
+Weird Custer’ Sumrall draws heavily from historical anecdotes with his speculations as to what really occurred in the Valley of the Washita during that time.
+Sumrall has set the book against the backdrop of historic events.
 The book is crude: the men are psychopaths and the women coarse.
-The first chapter started on a pretentious note and the same tone, though, continued all through the book, the author mellowed it down after around 4th chapter.
+The first chapter starts on a pretentious note, but Sumrall mellows it down after around 4th chapter.

 Sumrall’s Washita!
-Weird Custer is a different kind of bad book: Sumrall is well versed in the technique of writing, but his inclination toward all things dark killed it for me.
+Weird Custer is a different kind of bad book for me: Sumrall is well versed in the technique of writing, but his inclination toward all things dark killed it for me.
 There is too much darkness: graphic scenes of violence, nudity, sketchy descriptions, men’s hunger for blood and killing, women’s thirst for sex.
 You name it and book has it all.
-All of major male protagonists are savage, ruthless and cruel.
-And women have no role to play other than sexual objects in the story.
+All of major male protagonists are savage, ruthless, and cruel.
+And women have no role to play other than the sexual objects in the story.

 I read other reviews on amazon and one of them said something about liking the way women were portrayed in the story.
 I couldn’t believe it.
 The women are essentially crude.
 They all are sex-starved in their own way and does nothing else; If I thought Margaret was over the top, Libby’s weird taste made her seem a winner.
 But in the mean time, Beverly reveals herself and Monahsetah beats them all (she has a short appearance…two episodes and whoa! what an appearance.).
 Thanks to Sumrall for sparing Elisa at least.
 I was left disgusted by the end (sorry, no spoilers).